RolandStork/impfbot/README.md

 ## Usage

+1. First copy and rename the `resources/config.ini.example` to `resources/config.ini`.
-First add your post codes and transfer codes (if available) to the `config.ini`.
+2. Then add your post codes and transfer codes (if available) to the config file.
 If you don't have transfer codes, just enter `x` or some invalid code.
-Then start the Python script:
+3. Then start the Python script:

 ```sh
 python impfbot